mfyz/JsonRestAPI-ServerBootstrap/README.md

 		));
 	});

-It responds the response object in JSON format.
+It returns the response object in JSON format.

 	{
 		"reply": "Hi!",